 The way I see it, almost everyone I know has a sweet tooth.
 Some of us prefer to have a bowl of ice cream, some candy, or chocolate to remedy our sweet tooth.
 Recently, I find myself looking for the best possible cookie recipes that will compliment my morning cup of coffee.
 Considering the Coronavirus situation I’ve found myself locked inside my apartment on campus, as I assume the rest of you are, constantly searching for ways to keep myself occupied.

-My day usually starts with a piping hot cup of Weaver's French Roast Organic Coffee or Organic Blend Coffee, to help me tackle my daily college classes while I work on my own record label at night.
+My day usually starts with a piping hot cup of Weaver's French Roast Coffee or Original Blend Coffee, to help me tackle my daily college classes while I work on my own record label at night.

 Coffee, cream and sugar always seem like a good choice, whether it be adding a little sugar and milk to your morning dark roast or choosing a flavored syrup to add to your espresso-based drink.
 What I have realized across my ten years tenure as a Barista at the multiple Weaver’s Coffee & Tea coffee shops is that if the coffee you are drinking is of the highest quality, you probably don’t need to add anything to the coffee.
 Rather pairing it with a treat tends to suit the coffee drink and enhance the experience.